nxsdev/hono-prisma-next-workers-starter/README.md

 # Cloudflare Quickstart

+> [!WARNING]
+> This project is currently under development and not available for use.

 This project is a quickstart for using Cloudflare Workers with Hono and Next.js.

 The quickstart includes some defaults for: